 Open the box by removing the 4 screws and cutting the warranty seal sticker.
 Drill a 10mm hole through the side and remove the excess plastic on the inside to make room for the potmeter.
 Fix the potmeter and loosen the black wire which is leading to one of the solder lugs of the speaker.
 Solder this wire to the middle lug of the potmeter.
 Take another piece of insulated copperwire and solder it between the adjacent potmeter lug and the speaker lug on which the black wire was attached before.
 Close the box and mount a nice knob.
 Thats all for your custom volume finetuning knob…

 Here is an introduction to the Fosse Electric Sitar.
 This instrument replicates the sound of the classic indian sitar.
-It is a new solid body electric instrument made out of carbon fiber by Gregg Fosse.
+It is a new solid body electric instrument made out of carbon fibre by Gregg Fosse.

 During my learning school at Centrum voor MuziekinstrumentenBouw, CMB, at Puurs, Belgium, in 2000 I made a Gibson EB-3L replica.
 I’ve choosen this electric bass because of the unique and original “slotted head” construction which I applied later to my new style sitars SAS-01 etc…